affaan-git/joblio/README.md

 - Joblio binds to localhost-only.
 - Docker publish is loopback-only by default (`127.0.0.1:8787:8787`).
+- Do not publish container ports to non-loopback/public interfaces.
 - Configure TLS cert/key paths for container paths during setup (or run `npm run tls:gen` first if you are using local cert files).
 - If using a reverse proxy and needing real client IP handling: configure `JOBLIO_IP_ALLOWLIST` first, verify it, and only then enable `JOBLIO_TRUST_PROXY=1`.